Tulcea: Middle Ages

+Later history

-The town was first documented under its modern name in 1506, in the Ottoman customs records.
-On that occasion it was described as an "important centre for the transit trade".
+The town was first documented under its modern name in 1506 in the Ottoman customs records, described as an "important centre for the transit trade".

 Around 1848, it was still a small shipyard city, being awarded city status in 1860, when it became a province capital.
 It became a sanjak centre in Silistre Eyaleti in 1860 and Tuna Vilayeti in 1864.

 In 1853, The Times of London noted that "Toultcha" was "the last fortified place held by the Turks on the Danube, and which has a garrison of 1,200 men."

-During the Russo-Turkish War of 1877–1878, Northern Dobruja and specially Tulcea would be the sites of massacres and conflicts between Muslim Circassians and Christian Bulgarians, Russians and Ukrainians.
+During the Russo-Turkish War of 1877–1878, Northern Dobruja and specially Tulcea would be the sites of massacres and conflicts between Muslim Circassians and Christian Bulgarians, Russians, and Ukrainians.
 The Circassians of Dobruja had settled there in 1864 after the Circassian genocide, and through their raids to other peoples of the region and handing over part of their gains to the Ottoman authorities, they would end up indirectly financing the construction of buildings that still stand in Tulcea today: the modern Tulcea Art Museum and the Azizyie Mosque.
 The Dobrujan Circassians were expelled from the region after the end of the war.

 In 1878, after the end of the war, Tulcea was awarded to Romania, together with the rest of Northern Dobruja (see Congress of Berlin).
 Tulcea was occupied by the Central Powers between 1916–1918 during World War I, and became part of their condominium following the Treaty of Bucharest in May 1918 (until November 1918).
-During that time, the statue of Mircea the Elder was taken down by Bulgarian troops, since during his reign Dobruja was incorporated into Wallachia.
+During that time, the statue of Mircea the Elder was taken down by Bulgarian troops, since it was during his reign that Dobruja was incorporated into Wallachia.